-I’m a Postdoctoral Fellow at the Krembil Brain Institute & University Health Network in Toronto, Canada.
+I’m a Postdoctoral Neuroscientist at the Krembil Brain Institute & University Health Network in Toronto, Canada.
 I currently work in the Bains Lab where I use computational neuroscience techniques and advanced data analytics to understand the role of touch in stress.

 View my CV/resumé.
-(Last Updated: May 2025)
+(Last Updated: April 2026)

 PhD in Biomedical Engineering, 2025